SKrotkih/eMia-React-Native/README.md

 - async Redux actions
 - Function components with hooks

-How it looks on an iOS device:
+How it looks on an iOS device (on the left side) and on Android (on the right):

 ![emia1](https://user-images.githubusercontent.com/2775621/89017559-29fd3e80-d323-11ea-9372-f9680df561f6.gif)